Arrested for DUI in Montana? Here is the process and a few easy ways to avoid receiving the maximum sentence and jail

 At the Judnich Law Office we often consult with potential clients that would rather have a root canal than actually appear before a court on a DUI charge.
-The good news is, with a little knowledge and excellent legal representation, you can ease your anxiety.
+The good news is, with a little knowledge and excellent legal representation, we can ease your anxiety.
 Here is what to expect:

 Where to Go For Your DUI Court Appearance

-After you have bailed out of jail, you will have an initial Court appearance before either the Municipal Court Magistrate or the Justice Court Justice of the Peace.
+After you have been released out of jail, you will have an initial Court appearance, also called an Arraignment before either the Municipal Court Magistrate or the Justice Court Justice of the Peace.
 These are two different courts in different locations.
 Your Court will be on your ticket to appear before.
 You typically have to report to the court within a couple of days of being arrested.

 All cases – whether felonies or misdemeanors, appear before these judges.
 Be sure you understand the difference between these courts, as they are in different buildings.

 - If you were arrested by the Montana Highway Patrol or the Missoula County Sheriff – you will be appearing in Justice Court in Montana.
 In Missoula, the Missoula Justice Court is on the main floor of the Missoula County Courthouse at 200 W Broadway St., Missoula, MT.
 These courtrooms were just remodeled, so they are easy to find and there are only two Departments for Justice Court, so just check in with the Clerk.
 If you were arrested for a 4th or subsequent Felony DUI in Montana, that is a felony.
-You will also make your initial appearance before the Justice Court regardless of what law enforcement agency arrested you, then later be transferred to District Court.
+You will also make your initial appearance before the Justice Court regardless of what law enforcement agency arrested you, then later be transferred to District Court where felonies are handled.